alstampe/Capstone---NLP-project/capstone report template.md

 3) Topic extraction
  - 'Is this a good topic extraction from the given book?'

-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?
-Have you provided reasonable justification for the metrics chosen based on the problem and solution?

 ## II.
 Analysis

-### Data Exploration
+### Data Exploration and description

-#### Data description
-Data for the project is in the form of a mini-library of 41 books collected from the project Gutenberg.
+Data for the project is in the form of a 'mini-library' of 41 books collected from the project Gutenberg.
 Project Gutenberg is a collection of freely available ebooks on various formats, forming a huge historical library of literature.

 'Project Gutenberg offers over 57,000 free eBooks.
 Choose among free epub books, free kindle books, download them or read them online.
 You will find the world's great literature here, with focus on older works for which copyright has expired.
 Thousands of volunteers digitized and diligently proofread the eBooks, for enjoyment and education'.
 (From the website www.gutenberg.org)

-As a balance between corpus size and variety - and volume manageable for computation, I decided to use 41 books for my mimi-library.
+As a balance between informative corpus size and variety - and a volume manageable for computation on a standard laptop - I decided to use 41 books for my mimi-library.
 The choice of books is based on :

 - The books are all in english
-- 6 books have Norwegian origin (Ibsens pays and 2 fairytale collections)
+- 6 books have Norwegian or Danish origin (Ibsens plays and 2 fairytale collections)
 - Some of the items are plays (Ibsen, Shakespeare)
-- I have myself read all books - primarily wholly, but for some only partially,  (Shakespeares complete works, the Iliad)
+- I have personally read all books - primarily wholly, but for some only partially,  (Shakespeares complete works, the Iliad)
 - Some authors are represented by several works (Verne, Ibsen, Dumas, Burroughs)
-- Nearly half of the items can be described as 'journey tales'.
+- Nearly half of the items can be described as 'adventure journey tales'.
 - Two of the authors (Shakespeare and Ibsen) are known for their very rich vocabulary, said to be 29.000 and 27.000 respectively.

 My list, as named in the file folder: